railsadminteam/rails_admin/docs/base-configuration.md

-The configuration in `app/initializer/rails_admin.rb` is executed at startup time, once. (dev & production)
+The configuration in `app/initializer/rails_admin.rb` is executed at startup time, once.

 Rake tasks that load environment don't execute RailsAdmin initializer's block, for performance and DB migration status compatibility.